Plan Summary Menu

 Note: Only beneficiary designations that are made on the forms supplied by the Pension Trust are recognized.
 Beneficiary designations made in your will or on forms used by other pension or health and welfare trusts or for other union benefits (for example, life insurance) are not accepted by this Pension Trust.

-Naming a Beneficiary
+How to Name a Beneficiary

 Before You Retire.
 Even if you are new to the Plan, you should name a Plan beneficiary to receive any lump sum death benefits that are payable if you die before retirement.
 Your Plan beneficiary can be any person or persons, including your estate.
 Your Personal Benefit Statement lists your Plan beneficiary on file as of the previous year-end.
 For convenience, a blank beneficiary card is also enclosed with your statement.
 Click here for information about your Personal Benefit Statement.
 Click here for details on How to Read Your Personal Benefit Statement.